Reviewed by Dr Jessica Gunawan on August 29, 2022

 The chart above can also identify if there’s a disruption in the organ systems.
 If sleep constantly gets disturbed at a particular hour, it may indicate trouble in the corresponding organ.

-A good night’s rest is vital well-being, and to achieve that, you need to maintain a healthy sleep cycle.
+A good night’s rest is vital to well-being, and to achieve that, you need to maintain a healthy sleep cycle.
 Your job or life demands may keep you awake for many hours, and you may not know when to take a break.
+But you shouldn’t forgo your rest, as sleep is necessary to revitalize and strengthen your organs.

 Share this article on